attakei/sphinx-revealjs/doc/optional-extensions/screenshot.rst

    :Example: ``"_static/images"``

    Output directory for generated screenshots.
-   This must be releative path for outdir of Sphinx.
+   This must be relative path for outdir of Sphinx.

 .. confval:: revealjs_screenshot_excludes